What defines the end of winter?

 Sending woollens for dry cleaning.
 Endless doubt of what woollens to wear before leaving for the day.
 Dumping the quilt, forgetting all the memories of warmth associated with it.
 Switching off the water heater and switching on the fan.
 Many more perhaps.

 During my childhood, the end of winter meant – no more oranges and other seasonal fruits.
-No more cricket and the very precious cricket bat with a Kapil Dev sticker and POWER written on the back, needed to be cleaned and packed properly for next season.
-No more short afternoons, where I would need to sneak into a game of cricket by lying to Ma.
-End of pears glycerin soap.
-That also meant water becoming a friend to play with once again in the shower.
+No more cricket and the very precious cricket bat with a Kapil Dev sticker and POWER written on the back needed to be cleaned and packed properly for next season.
+Also, no more short afternoons, where I would need to sneak into a game of cricket by lying to Ma.
+End of pears glycerin soap and water becoming a friend to play with once again in the shower.

 Winter Tales I – Cauliflower, Cricket and memories

 Winter Tales II – Memories of Orange and Orange Swiss Roll

 Do try this recipe and share your feedback.
 You can reach out to us at our social media handles: Instagram, Facebook or any of our personal Facebook (Madhushree and Anindya) and twitter profiles.
 Post a picture and tag us.